Robert Auer: Biography

 Robert Auer was born into a wealthy Zagreb family to Ferdinand and Amelija Auer.
 His brothers were the architect Bela Auer, and Koloman Auer, who inherited a printing press business from his father.
 Robert attended a technical school before going to university in Vienna and Munich.
 Following his studies, he became involved in the Zagreb art scene, especially those circles surrounding the Secession movement.
 Croatian painters of that time were distancing themselves from the traditional style of painting and, like their colleagues in Vienna and Munich, brought a new freedom into art.

 Having acquired a reputation as a portraitist among the upper classes, Auer painted over 150 portraits in this period, selling nearly all of them.
 Auer was the sole Croatian painter to be included in the Munich Secession Exhibition of 1896.
-His work also received a special prize at the exhibition of Croatian painting at the Paris World's Fair in 1906 He established his art studio in his own home in Rokovo Perivoj (Roko's Park), which was near the Vila Auer, his parents' villa, where he had grown up.
+He established his art studio in his own home in Rokovo Perivoj (Roko's Park), which was near the Vila Auer, his parents' villa, where he had grown up.
 Along with his wife, the painter Leopoldina Auer-Schmidt, he led a private school while also teaching at the technical school and holding a professorship at the Academy of Fine Arts, University of Zagreb.